LukaDeka/NixOS/README.md

 Convert the file names to the appropriate encoding using:

-`convmv -f utf-8 -t utf-8 -r --notest --nfc <nextcloud-data-folder>`
+`convmv -f utf-8 -t utf-8 -r --nfc <nextcloud-data-folder>`

-> `/nix/store` entry does not get found for nextcloud
+> `/nix/store` entry does not get found for Nextcloud

 The old nix store entries get incorrectly garbage collected by Nix.
-To fix, specify the `/nix/store` path manually.
+To fix this, specify the `/nix/store` path manually in `config.php`.